kaya-baran/Live-Object-Detection-and-Distance-Measurement-with-RPLidar-A3M1-and-MIPI-Camera/README.md

 ```bash
 python3 detectingObjectsAndMeasuringDistance.py
 ```
+In this project, my aim was integrating RPLidar and MIPI Camera.
+MIPI Camera has a 60° view angle and I optimized it with RPLidar by using some mathematical expressions.
+In my experiment, the center of the camera was at 270° of the RPLidar.
+After optimization is completed, this project returns the type of object, distance of the object and the pixel coordinates of screen where the mouse is clicked.
+To stop the RPLidar after the demonstration, right-click will work.

 ## Functions
 In this project, we have 2 thread objects running together, which are camera input-output and on_click listener.